 The Next Level

-When a deep tissue massage session begins, light pressure is applied to warm up the muscles for the more intense work that is to come.
+When the massage session begins, light pressure is applied to warm up the muscles for the more intense work that is to come.
 Some techniques include:

 Stripping: a deep gliding pressure applied along elbow, forearm, knuckles and thumbs